gchq/stroom-docs/dev-guide/components.md

 In the project structure a component appears as a first level subdirectory of the root project folder.
 Components have further subdirectories (modules) that make up the various parts of the component, e.g.

-* `stroom` - root project
+* `stroom` - Root project
-  * `stroom-activity` - component
+  * `stroom-activity` - The component
     * `stroom-activity-api` - API module for `stroom-activity`
-    * `stroom-activity-impl` - implementation of the API and other module implementation code
+    * `stroom-activity-impl` - Implementation of the API and other module implementation code
-    * `stroom-activity-impl-db` - database persistence implementation used by impl
+    * `stroom-activity-impl-db` - Database persistence implementation used by impl
     * `stroom-activity-impl-db-jooq` - JOOQ generated classes used by `stroom-activity-impl-db`
-    * `stroom-activity-impl-mock` - mock persistence for the `stroom-activity` component
+    * `stroom-activity-impl-mock` - Mock persistence for the `stroom-activity` component

 ## Component API, e.g. modules ending in `-api`